Advances in Integrated Reservoir Geomechanics

 -

-1040-1105 228160A Novel Pore-network Model For Shale Oil-water Two-phase Flow Incorporating Lithofacies-dependent Rock Mechanics
+1040-1105 228160A Novel Pore-network Model for Shale Oil-water Two-phase Flow Incorporating Lithofacies-dependent Rock Mechanics

 -